oidoid/nature-elsewhere/readme.md

 ## Terminology

-* Atlas: a sprite sheet or composite texture
+* Atlas: a composite texture
 * Bounds: having a position and size
+* Level: one or more sprite groups and behavior
 * Location: a WebGL shader program variable identifier
 * Position: a coordinate
 * Rect: a rectangular bounds
 * Size: an area
+* Sprite: one or more textures and behavior
+* Sprite group: one or more sprites and behavior
 * WH: a size have width and height
 * XY: having x and y-coordinate dimensions such as a position